LilianDm/UnoGame/README.md

 * a clear view of the hand
 * a start screen and message
 * an end screen and message
+* Boolean for if the who is playing or not

 ## UI and Logic Planning